WebSpellChecker/webspellchecker-proofread-api-jsclient/README.md

 # WebSpellChecker JavaScript Api

 Browser and Node javascript api what provide methods for spell and grammar check and methods for managing user dictionary.
-Full list of parametrs and methods you can found follow <a terget="_blank" src="//www.webspellchecker.net/jswebapi/documentation/WEBSPELLCHECKER.html">this link</a>
+Full list of parametrs and methods you can found follow [this link](https://www.webspellchecker.net/jswebapi/documentation/WEBSPELLCHECKER.html)

 ## Getting Started